azutoolkit/topia/README.md

 ### Efficient

-By using gulp streams, you can apply many transformations to your files while in memory before anything is written to the disk—significantly speeding up your build process.
+By using Topia streams, you can apply many transformations to your files while in memory before anything is written to the disk—significantly speeding up your build process.

 ### Extensible

-Using community-built plugins is a quick way to get started with gulp.
+Using community-built plugins is a quick way to get started with Topia.
 Each plugin does a small amount of work, so you can connect them like building blocks.
 Chain together plugins from a variety of technologies to reach your desired result.

 ```crystal
 class Generator